idaholab/moose/modules/thermal_hydraulics/doc/content/modules/thermal_hydraulics/tutorials/single_phase_flow/step01.md

             block=Postprocessors/core_p_out
             link=False

-2. `core_delta_p` for monitoring the core pressure drop
+1. `core_delta_p` for monitoring the core pressure drop

    !listing thermal_hydraulics/tutorials/single_phase_flow/01_flow_channel.i
             block=Postprocessors/core_delta_p
             link=False

 The first postprocessors are of [SideAverageValue](postprocessors/SideAverageValue.md) type which means they are computed on a side.
-The side is specified via the `boundary` parameter and both postprocessors operate on the temperature variable `p`.
+The side is specified via the `boundary` parameter, and both postprocessors operate on the temperature variable `p`.
 Then we use a [ParsedPostProcessor](postprocessors/ParsedPostprocessor.md) to compute the difference.